davidchanho/american-game-machine/README.md

 - React
   - Context and Hooks
+- Bootstrap
-- Bootstrap & React Bootstrap
+  - React Bootstrap
 - EmailJS - frontend email library/service used to send contact form to contact email.
-- Nanoid - uuid library used to give id to items.
+- Nanoid - UUID library used to generate unique ids.

 <details>
   <summary>